dbca-wa/cannabis/README.md

 ## Key Features

 -   Extraction, transformation, and loading (ETL) of historical records from legacy systems into the new, well-structured database
--   Standardised scientific determination workflows based on botanical protocols
 -   Automated certificate generation with tamper-evident features
 -   Task Dashboard with status updates on Submissions
+-   Recordkeeping of costs involved and revenues, including adjustment of certication fee
--   Integration capabilities with other law enforcement systems
+-   \*(Limited) Integration capabilities with law enforcement systems (for requesting an assessment), providing an email trail for recordkeeping
--   Compliance with evidence handling requirements and legal standards; documents are securely stored in containerized storage volumes

 ## Purpose